 - Weather patterns which impact road closures or conditions make roads impassable specifically rain or snow conditions.
 Rainy or snowy seasons only become a real problem if it makes roads absolutely impassable.

 - Border crossings open or closed.
 Not all countries that share a border have a border crossing open for travelers.
 Borders can be closed during coups, unrest and conflicts or disease outbreaks.
-When trying to cross from Uganda to Kenya the borders were blocked read our travelogue Uganda for more details.
 It is best to plan to be at border crossings early in the day.
 Our shortest border crossing was 10 minutes and our longest 3 days.

 - Accessibility, bridges, landmines, roads, especially important in countries, which have known many years of war and conflict and the infrastructure has all but been destroyed.
 Generally larger vehicle are more limited when traveling through narrow streets, over narrow bridges, ledges, across pontoon ferries etc